-A key provision in the Infrastructure Investment and Jobs Act passed by both the House and Senate and signed into law by President Joe Biden on November 15 will lead to a new national safety standard requiring state-of-the-art smart technology in all new cars that would ultimately eliminate drunk driving.
+A key provision in the Infrastructure Investment and Jobs Act passed by both the House and Senate and signed into law by President Joe Biden on November 15, 2021 requires a new national safety standard for state-of-the-art smart technology in all new cars that would ultimately eliminate impaired driving.

-Here are 10 things to know about the drunk driving prevention tech provision:
+Here are 10 things to know about the impaired driving prevention tech provision:

-- Driving performance monitoring systems that monitor the vehicle movement with systems like lane departure warning and attention assist;
+- Driving assistance systems that monitor the vehicle movement with systems like lane departure warning and collision assist;

 - Driver monitoring systems that monitor the driver’s head and eyes, typically using a camera or other sensors;